kemsky/as3Query/README.md

 As3Query
 ========

-Another ORM and query DSL for Flex and Adobe Air
+Another SQLite ORM and query DSL for Flex and Adobe Air

 Uses [Promises/A+](https://github.com/CodeCatalyst/promise-as3) library.